hpca-uji/PyDTNN/CONTRIBUTING.md

 - Each CUDA kernel must have a unique name, duplicate names will cause incorrect kernel resolution.

 ## Randomness
-- Use `pydtnn.utils.random` for random number generation, other generators are not multi-thread aware.
+- Use `pydtnn.utils.random` (or a local instance) for random number generation, other generators are not multi-thread aware.

 ## Tests
 - Test all changes across backends (CPU, GPU, etc.), changes in base classes may introduce backend-specific issues.
 - When comparing outputs between layers or models, always copy outputs before passing them to the next layer, some layers perform in-place operations.

 ## Documentation
-- Keep `README.md` and `parser.py` in sync, any change in options must be reflected in both.
+- Keep `README.md`, `utils/parser.py` and `model/base.py` in sync, any change in options must be reflected in all of them.

 ## Environment
 - Use `from __future__ import annotations` instead of string type annotations, it is more legible and will be default moving forward.
-- Keep `Makefile` and submodules in sync, any changes in commit versions must be reflected in both.
+- Keep `Makefile` and `pyproject.toml` in sync, any changes in dependencies versions must be reflected in both.

 ## Components
-- If model or components structure changes, update the `Structure` section of this document accordingly.
+- If components structure changes, update the `Structure` section of this document accordingly.
-- If the Model components or components hierarchy structure changes, update the model's `__init__` diagram.
+- If the Model or Dataset components structure changes, update the class's `__init__` diagram.

 # Knowledge
 _Things you should keep in mind_